Travelationship High Fives: Our Favorite Ways to Kill Time in Transit

 Explore: Most airports have exhibits and shops to entertain and occupy your time.
 If you have a long enough layover or find yourself at a train station, consider going outside and exploring.

-Stretch: Move around, stretch those legs; chances are you are about to be sitting for quite a while.
+Stretch: Move around and stretch those legs; chances are you’ll be sitting for quite a while.

-Have a good meal: I know airport food can be a bit pricey, but the prospects of a nice solid meal of your choosing can help reduce the stress and anxiety of a long flight.
+Have a good meal: I know airport food can be a bit pricey, but the prospect of a nice, solid meal of your choosing can help reduce the stress and anxiety of a long flight.

 Catch up: Get online, empty your email box, and reply to all your last-minute messages, tweets, and texts.